Cases & Investigations

 The firm served as co-lead counsel in this antitrust price-fixing class action on behalf of a class of purchasers of brand name prescription drugs.

-Berger & Montague is counsel to a proposed class of direct purchasers of aluminum and tantalum electrolytic capacitors and film capacitors.
+Berger Montague is counsel to a class of direct purchasers of aluminum and tantalum electrolytic capacitors and film capacitors.

 This action was brought on behalf of a class of United States holders of Visa, MasterCard, and Diners Club credit or charge cards who incurred fees on credit card transactions in a foreign currency or with a foreign merchant.
 The class action alleges that the defendants conspired to artificially set and inflate currency conversion fees United States cardholders incur each time they use their cards in foreign currency transactions or with a foreign merchant.
 The action also alleges that defendants violated their disclosure obligations under Truth In Lending Act to disguise these fixed conversion fees from cardholders.

-Berger & Montague serves as co-lead counsel for a proposed class of dental practices and dental laboratories in a suit brought against Henry Schein, Inc., Patterson Companies, Inc., and Benco Dental Supply Company, the three largest distributors of dental supplies in the United States.
+Berger Montague served as co-lead counsel for a class of dental practices and dental laboratories in a suit brought against Henry Schein, Inc., Patterson Companies, Inc., and Benco Dental Supply Company, the three largest distributors of dental supplies in the United States.